One Waterfront Tower

 No analysis available

-I looked for owner-occupancy figures or descriptors like "80% owner occupied," "majority owner occupied," or "highly owner occupied."
-The remarks only include a floor-specific note that "all owner occupied on this floor" and a comment that many owners have other homes, which is not a building-wide occupancy rate.
-Since no explicit percentage is given, the owner occupancy level remains unknown.
+I searched for explicit owner-occupancy cues such as "80% owner occupied," "majority owner occupied," or "highly owner occupied."
+The remarks only provide a floor-specific statement and a general note that many owners have other homes, which is not enough to estimate a building-wide percentage.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.